ChrisLaforet/GuildedRoseRefactor/README.md

 # Fork and practice on original Guilded Rose

-Below is the original readme from the project from https://github.com/NotMyself/GildedRose
+Below is the original readme from the project from https://github.com/NotMyself/GildedRose which is licensed using MIT Licence.

  ------------